Estimation of fair value

 b.
 Terms/rights attached to equity shares

 The Company has only one class of equity shares having a par value of C 1 per share.
 Each holder of equity shares is entitled to one vote per share.
-The interim dividend declared by the Board of Directors and the final dividend proposed by the Board of Directors and approved by the shareholders in the annual general meeting is paid in Indian rupees.
+The interim dividend declared (if any) by the Board of Directors and the final dividend proposed by the Board of Directors and approved by the shareholders in the annual general meeting is paid in Indian rupees.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

 b Nature and purpose of reserve Securities premium